Eudoxia Laskarina: Marriages and offspring

 Before reaching 30, Eudoxia fled from Liguria to Aragon (ca. 1278) with her daughters Beatrice and Vatatza.
 Some say it was at the time of her husband's death or on being refused by him.
 Living at Xàtiva and Zaragoza and Castella, she travelled on diplomatic missions for King James II of Aragon.
+While in Aragon, Eudoxia married Roger Arnau, Count of Pallars.
+After his death in 1288 she had an affair with admiral Bernat de Sarrià which led to her exile from the royal court.

 End of life

 In 1296 she founded a monastery of Poor Clares and the Sanctuary of Mare de Déu de la Serra at Montblanc, which she entered by the end of 1306.
 She also donated to the monastery an Italian image of the Virgin, that still stands there.
 Her remains rest at the Dominican monastery at Zaragoza.